Konume/parking/README.md

 Notifications appear dynamically on the header bar.
 ## Project Status
 Project is: in progress
 The main functionalities (reservations, user management, notifications) are working.
+Role-based access for administrators and users is done.
+Using Leaflet for navigation to parking spots us also done.
 Future improvements and testing are ongoing.

 ## Room for Improvement
 ### Areas to improve:
 Add real-time updates with WebSockets for live notifications.
-Implement role-based access for administrators and users.
 Improve UX/UI design using more animations and transitions.
 ### To-do:
 Allow users to view their notification history.
-Integration with Google Maps or using Leaflet for navigation to parking spots.

 ## Acknowledgements
 This project was inspired by the need for modern, dynamic parking management systems.
 Special thanks to: